Nice to meet you.

 • Home price ranges

-Much like other loans, prospective homeowners can get pre-approved with lenders, which gives them the opportunity to shop around for the best loan offer.
+Much like other loans, prospective homeowners can get pre-approved by lenders, which gives them the opportunity to shop around for the best loan offer.
 The standard mortgage is a 30-year loan with a fixed rate.

 home loan offers